apollo-elements/apollo-elements/README.md

 ```

 ### [🍸 `mixins`](https://github.com/apollo-elements/apollo-elements/tree/master/packages/mixins#apollo-elementsmixins)
-Custom Element class mixins which give you all the same apollo features as `lit-apollo` but without imposing a component library on you.
+These custom element [class mixins](http://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/) give you all the features you need to connect your components to your Apollo cache without imposing a specific component library.

 ```bash
 npm i -S @apollo-elements/mixins